How to heat a tent: 10 safe and efficient ways

 💡 Does the size of my shelter influence the effort I should make to keep it warm?

 Yes.
-If you are camping with a large tent, you will need more sources of heat and have to work a little harder.
+If you are camping in a large tent, you will need more sources of heat and have to work a little harder.
 For example, if you are using bottles with hot water, you will need more bottles to achieve a comfortable temperature.

 Comments